 To become a DGR, your organisation needs to fit the requirements set down in law and be endorsed as a DGR by the Australian Tax Office.

 To apply for a DGR endorsement from the ATO, your organisation will have to tick five boxes.
-As the GiftPack explains, an organisation will need to:
+An organisation will need to:

 While not all gifts made to DGR organisations are tax deductible, the majority are.
 Tax laws state what types of gifts are tax deductible; for instance: